-Collecting art and artefacts can be a lifetime passion.
-But owning, managing and creating art entail obligations and responsibilities, for example reputation and legacy, the protection of cultural heritage and financial planning.
+We understand that collecting art and artefacts can be a lifetime passion.
+But owning, managing and creating art brings obligations and responsibilities, such as reputation and legacy, the protection of cultural heritage and financial planning.

-Art and antiques transcend national boundaries, moving around the world as they are bought, sold, exhibited and loaned.
+Art and antiques are also international business.
+They transcend national boundaries, moving around the world as they are bought, sold, exhibited and loaned.
 Art provokes political debate and attracts media attention, yet those who handle it are reliant on trust and discretion.
-The art world is a law unto itself.